 - Tuition and fees

-- Transportation and other costs involved in returning home at the end of studies
+- Transportation and other costs involved in returning home during or at the end of studies

 - Research expenses and thesis costs